SkafteNicki/dtu_mlops/05_project_overview/readme.md

 4. When you formed groups and formed a project you are allowed to start.
 To start with, do the following

    4.1.
-Create a github reposatory for your project and make sure that all team members have access to pull
+Create a github repository for your project and make sure that all team members have access to pull
         and push

    4.2.
 Create the folder structure by using the `cookie-cutter` approach